If you provide additional keywords, you may be able to browse through our database of Scientific Response Documents.

 The apparent terminal half-life following oral administration is approximately 7 hours.

 Daytime versus Nighttime: TOVIAZ may be taken during the day or at night.
 In a randomized, open-label, 2-period, 2-treatment crossover, single-dose study of TOVIAZ 8 mg tablets in healthy subjects, the relative bioavailability of the active metabolite of fesoterodine, as measured by AUCinf ratio, was estimated to be about 93%, and the 90% CI was contained entirely within the bioequivalence limits of 80% to 125%.
 The Cmax ratio was estimated to be about 78%.

 When compared to daytime dosing, the modest lowering of Cmax at nighttime is unlikely to be of clinical relevance for antimuscarinic efficacy.

 Effect of Food: There is no clinically relevant effect of food on the pharmacokinetics of fesoterodine (see DOSAGE AND ADMINISTRATION).
 In a study of the effects of food on the pharmacokinetics of fesoterodine in 16 healthy male volunteers, concomitant food intake increased the active metabolite of fesoterodine AUC by approximately 19% and Cmax by 18%.

 Special Populations and Conditions

-Pediatrics: Preliminary pharmacokinetic studies with fesoterodine have been performed in pediatric patients.
+Pediatrics: An open-label pediatric Phase 2 pharmacokinetic study with was conducted in 21 patients.
 Efficacy and safety of fesoterodine in the pediatric population have not been established.
 Therefore, fesoterodine should not be used in pediatric patients (see ADVERSE REACTIONS, Clinical Adverse Drug Reactions, Pediatric (< 18 years of age).

 Geriatrics: The pharmacokinetics of fesoterodine was not significantly influenced by age (see DOSAGE AND ADMINISTRATION).

 - Renal Insufficiency: In patients with mild or moderate renal impairment (CLCR ranging from 30-80 mL/min), Cmax and AUC of the active metabolite 5-HMT were increased up to 1.5- and 1.8-fold respectively, as compared to healthy subjects.
 In patients with severe renal impairment (CLCR < 30 mL/min), Cmax and AUC were increased 2.0- and 2.3-fold, respectively.
 In patients with mild or moderate renal impairment, no dose adjustment is required.
 Doses of Toviaz greater than 4 mg are not recommended in patients with severe renal impairment.
 See 4 DOSAGE AND ADMINISTRATION; 7 WARNINGS AND PRECAUTIONS, Renal.